- U.S.-China trade has exploded in the two decades since China joined the World Trade Organization.

 How has the United States responded?

-The United States has attempted to address its trade concerns with China through a mixture of negotiation, disputes at the WTO, heightened investment scrutiny, and tariffs.
-The relationship grew more combative under President Donald Trump, who wielded unilateral tariffs far more extensively than his predecessors.
+The United States has attempted to address its trade concerns with China through a mixture of negotiation, disputes at the WTO, heightened investment scrutiny, tariffs, and its own industrial policy.
+The relationship has grown more combative over the past decade as U.S. policymakers have charted a progressively more assertive course.

 These dialogues continued under President Barack Obama, whose administration cracked down on Beijing.
 Obama used the special safeguard to impose tariffs on imported tires, and his administration won a number of WTO disputes against China.
 Scrutiny of Chinese investment also increased, with Obama taking the rare step of blocking two Chinese acquisitions on the recommendation of the Committee on Foreign Investment in the United States (CFIUS), an interagency body that screens investments on national security grounds.
 His administration also concluded negotiations for the Trans-Pacific Partnership (TPP), a mega-regional trade agreement that it billed as a way to confront China on trade.